 Legal Aid...COGS provides for legal aid through Student Legal Services in 328 Student Services.

-COGS Funding Requests...,Graduate groups and organizations are encouraged to apply for funding.
+COGS Funding Requests...Graduate groups and organizations are encouraged to apply for funding.
 Applications and guidelines are available in 316 Student Services.

-Endowment Fund...Conference and degree completion grant applications are available at 316 Student Services on a first-come, first-served basis.
-Apply early in the semester.
+Endowment Fund...Conference and degree completion grant applications are available at 316 Student Services awarded by lottery.